Nef10/SwiftBeanCountApp/README.md

   - Errors for lines with unknown syntax
   - Emtpy window
   - Requires payee and narration field
+  - Only allows percision which without decimal point fits into UInt64

 ### What beancout supports but SwiftBeanCount does not